araffin/robotics-rl-srl/README.md

 Then you must edit `config/srl_models.yaml` and set the right path to use the learned state representations.

 The available state representation models are:
-- ground_truth: the arm's x,y,z position
-- robotic_priors: Robotic Priors model
+- ground_truth: Hand engineered features (e.g., robot position + target position for mobile robot env)
-- supervised: a supervised model from the raw pixels to the arm's x,y,z position
+- raw_pixels: Learning a policy in an end-to-end manner, directly from pixels to actions.
-- pca: pca applied to the raw pixels
 - autoencoder: an autoencoder from the raw pixels
-- vae: a variational autoencoder from the raw pixels
 - inverse: an inverse dynamics model
 - forward: a forward dynamics model
+- vae: a variational autoencoder from the raw pixels
+- random: random features, the feature extractor, a convolutional network, is fixed after random initialization.
 - srl_combination: a model combining several losses (e.g. vae + forward + inverse...) for SRL
+- supervised: A model trained with Ground Truth states as targets in a supervised setting.
+- robotic_priors: Robotic Priors model
+- pca: pca applied to the raw pixels
 - multi_view_srl: a SRL model using views from multiple cameras as input, with any of the above losses (e.g triplet and others)
-- joints: the arm's joints angles
+- joints: the arm's joints angles (only for Kuka environments)
-- joints_position: the arm's x,y,z position and joints angles
+- joints_position: the arm's x,y,z position and joints angles (only for Kuka environments)

 Please read the [documentation](https://s-rl-toolbox.readthedocs.io/) for more details (e.g. adding a custom SRL model).